Sometimes When it Rains

 3. Stanza: A stanza is a poetic form of some lines.
 The poem has nine stanzas with each having a different number of verses.

-4. Refrain: The phrase “Sometimes when it rains” has become a refrain as it occurs in the beginning of every stanza, specifying the major theme of the poem.
+4. Refrain: The phrase “Sometimes when it rains” became a refrain as it occurs in the beginning of every stanza, specifying the major theme of the poem.

 Quotes to be Used